shahidlatif2007/crakingcodinginterview/README.md

 # crakingcodinginterview
-Solutions for Cracking coding interviews problems on Hacker rank in swift
+Solutions for Cracking the Coding Interview problems on Hacker rank in swift